steve1066d/devore.tubs/options.md

 ### Using a timer or a smart switch
 * Since an upgraded board will return to the last temperature set instead of returning to 100F, you could simply plug the Softub into a smart plug or timer.
-*  So if the plug turns on the tub would return to the last temp.
+* When the smart plug turns on, the tub would return to the last temp.
 This could work well if you only wanted it to run during certain hours of the day, for example.
-Using a Sonoff with the updated board.

 ### Integrating with the updated board
 The updated board can sense on and off requrest from devices that work with "dry" relays such as the [Sonoff Elite](https://www.amazon.com/SONOFF-POWR320D-Monitoring-Universal-Assistant/dp/B09XB3RZB9).
 Like the previous option, you could use this to only run heat during certain hours, but still work normally for other hours.
-Unlike the previous option, if it is configured this way, the control panel stays operational even when the Sonoff is “off”.
+Unlike the previous option, if it is configured this way the control panel stays operational even when the Sonoff is “off”.
 Also, even if you lose internet, the tub continues to work normally.

 ### Wi-Fi Adapter board and Smart Device
 The upgraded board can send the current temperature to the Sonoff, but it needs to convert the voltage from the 5 volts the Softub uses to the 3.3 volts the Sonoff needs.